unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/2023/halloween23.md

 Today is also [Reformation Day](https://en.wikipedia.org/wiki/Reformation_Day).

-And the the final artifact of JSR 385 MR 2 was released, too:
+And the the final artifact of JSR 385 MR 2 was released as well:
 * [unit-tck 2.2](https://github.com/unitsofmeasurement/unit-tck/releases/tag/2.2)